 *.
 The retro uniforms signal a return to roots as well, and it’s less of a surprise than it is an in-joke when we see a redshirt evaporate in a pillar of fire.
 Meanwhile, “Bones” can be counted on to spout lines like “Damn it, man, I’m a doctor, not a physicist!” while Scotty cries with exasperation that he’s “giving her all she’s got!”

 *.
 The rest of the script is borderline awful.
 I really wished they hadn’t gone with another time travel story.
-As I see it, such a conceit fulfills two purposes: it sets up an alternate universe so that perfect consistency need not be maintained between this film and the other films in the franchise, and it allows for the introduction of Leonard Nimoy to effect a passing of the torch (the same sort of thing that had been done in Star Trek: Generations).
+As I see it, such a conceit has two ends: it sets up an alternate universe so that perfect consistency need not be maintained between this film and the other films in the franchise, and it allows for the introduction of Leonard Nimoy to effect a passing of the torch (the same sort of thing that had been done in Star Trek: Generations).

 *.
 The downside is that it launches us into all the usual questions about paradoxes and dilutes from the main thrust of the narrative.
 I really, really didn’t want to see Nimoy in this movie.
-Indeed the whole business of Kirk being marooned on the ice planet was a waste, just an excuse to have him running away from some CGI monsters and then introduce us, in a highly improbable way, to Scotty and his hairless Ewok companion.
+Indeed the whole business of Kirk being marooned on the ice planet was a waste, just an excuse to have him running away from some CGI monsters before introducing us, in a highly improbable way, to Scotty and his hairless Ewok companion.
 The movie would have been a lot better without such a detour.
-Especially since Spock’s whole justification for not revelaing himself to Young Spock (so as not to deny him “the revelation of all that you could accomplish together” with Kirk) is pure mush.
+Especially since Spock’s whole justification for not revealing himself to Young Spock (so as not to deny him “the revelation of all that you could accomplish together” with Kirk) is pure mush.
 What the hell does that even mean?

 *.
 Say what you will about the original Star Trek television series, they made up for their low budgets with compelling stories.
 With this film they knew they would have to “go big” with the special effects and the story was an afterthought.
 I don’t know if we can speak of there being an inverse rule at work there.
 The stronger a film’s visuals the weaker the writing?
 It’s as if good writing has to come to the rescue of low budgets, or big budgets have to compensate for an inadequate script.
 Well, perhaps this isn’t a law, but I think it works as a general principle.